 3. Lawson

 When you've had a bad day, carbs from Lawson will always be there to cheer you up.
-Anime fans, as well as carb-lovers, will be drawn to Lawson, as the konbini also has exclusive rights to sell tickets for the Studio Ghibli Museum.
+Anime fans will also be drawn to Lawson, as the konbini also has exclusive rights to sell tickets for the Studio Ghibli Museum.

 Konbini food is one of the most convenient options when you get the munchies.
 Satisfy your cravings for Japanese food at any time of the day.